 Do you have any advice on dealing with that in the current situation?

 I would say that it's normal to feel overwhelmed because all of us do.
 It's important to recognise that it's going to be like this for a while and carry on.
 Sometimes work hours may be extended due to this complexity.
-So, it's important to try and find a balance.Posted 10 months ago
+So, it's important to try and find a balance.Posted about 1 year ago